RodriDev23/Waybar-MacOS-Style/README.md

 # Waybar Config - macOS Menu Bar Style

-This repository contains a Waybar configuration that emulates the style of the menu bar in macOS.
+This repository contains a Waybar configuration that emulates the style of the menu bar in macOS for hyprland.

 Please review the `config.jsonc` file.
 In some sections, you will need to replace placeholders with your username.